More Than A Girard-Perregaux Collector, Marc Naidu Is A Subject Expert Who Identifies With The Brand’s DNA of Quiet Luxury

 “It has an exhibition caseback, and is perhaps the most finely decorated Swiss quartz watch with a display caseback ever made.
 The quartz movement was created just for this reference and never used again,” he states, adding that while it was supposed to be a 40-piece limited edition, Luigi Macaluso’s sudden death in October 2010 led the family to sell GP to the Kering Group in 2011.
 “It has never been confirmed nor denied that all 40 were made.
 Based on my research, I have reached the conclusion that only 20 were produced.”

-What Naidu calls the “darling of a watch” is the 38mm Traveler II 4940 with a salmon pink dial, of which only 150 were manufactured in steel.
+Inclusive of the Laureato models, Naidu’s total collection of GP watches stand at 30.
+What he calls a “darling of a watch” is the 38mm Traveler II 4940 with a salmon pink dial, of which only 150 were manufactured in steel.
 It features a jumping 2nd time zone and a mechanical alarm, and comes decorated with applied Breguet numerals and a machine-turned inner track on the dial.
 “It twinkles in the sunlight and is perfectly proportioned with a cool complication.
 I especially like the symmetry of this piece with the date at 6 o’clock.”

 Community first